deep2universe/DeepFakeChrome/README.md

 # AI DeepFake detection
 ![DeepFake Logo](src/images/logo128.png)
-This is a browser extension to detect deep fakes.
+This is a browser extension to detect deepfakes.
 A new button is integrated in the YouTube player for this purpose.